Can't find what you're looking for?

 Your registration fee covers rental fees for audio-visual equipment, speaker fees, and operational costs.
 Generally, your registration fee also covers the following:

-- Monday -- Luncheon and keynote speaker, beverage breaks, late-afternoon reception
+- Monday -- Lunch, beverage breaks, late-afternoon reception, and workshop presenters

-- Tuesday -- Continental breakfast, luncheon with keynote speaker, beverage breaks
+- Tuesday -- Continental breakfast, luncheon, and beverage breaks

 Yes.
-One-day registration will again be available in 2022.
-Visit the registration page to see all rates.
+One-day registration will again be available in 2024.
+Rates will be posted in January.